exAspArk/bemi/README.md

 Bemi.perform_action(:process_payment, workflow_id: workflow.id, input: { payment_token: params[:payment_token] })

 # Once the payment is processed, the next actions in the workflow
-# will be executed automatically through background workers
+# will be executed automatically through background job workers
 ```

 Each action can be implemented in a separate class that can be called "action", "service", "use case", "interactor", "mutation"...  you name it: